toddcf/code-snippets/javascript/objects/arrays/loops/reduce.md

   b.
 The current value is 6.
   c.
 So 8 + 6 = 14.
 4. That's the end of the array, so we are done, and the values have been "reduced" into one value, which is 14.
+5. Then, to return the average, we divide the reduce result by the length of the array.

 ## Example: Primary Colors